Fire Resistant Landscapes

 Zone 2—Pruned and groomed

 Zone 2 needs maintenance too.
-Well-maintained turf is very fire resistive.
+Well-maintained turf is very fire resistant.
 If possible, water your lawn throughout the summer.
 If you cannot keep turf green, keep it trimmed low, especially close to structures.

 Maintain trees and woody shrubs by pruning dead and dying branches and thinning to keep space between plants.
-A good rule of thumb is to leave space equal to two times the plant's' mature height.
 Pay particular attention to areas where ladder fuel configurations may be developing and take action to disrupt this pattern.

 Zone 3—Native vegetation